-Mobile devices have taken over most people’s lives and cell phone addictions can cause breakups.
+Mobile devices have taken over our lives and cell phone addiction is causing breakups.

-They are always on us and they are always beeping, ringing, or vibrating – trying to get our attention.
+Digital devices are always on us.
+They are beeping, ringing, or vibrating – trying to get our attention.

-It’s so natural to glance at your phone multiple times an hour or send a quick text, even when you’re in the company of others.
-Why does it cause problems in relationships?
+It’s so natural to glance at our phone multiple times an hour or send a quick text, even when we’re in the company of others.

-The truth is that mobile devices are strengthening online relationships and damaging personal relationships.
+Mobile devices are strengthening online relationships but damaging personal relationships.

 When you’re with your special someone on date night, keep your phone tucked away.

-No matter how tempting it may be to reach for your phone to check a text or see who’s calling, think about how you may be making your hubby feel.
+No matter how tempting it may be to reach for your phone to check a text or see who’s calling, think about how you may make the other person feel.

-So heads high, smile, and be present for your lover.
+So heads high, smile, and be present for your partner.